-A participant met the work requirement by obtaining unsubsidized employment for 80 hours per month, has been verified to be an ABAWD with a non-TLB referral, and chooses not to participate in FSET.
+1. A participant met the work requirement by obtaining unsubsidized employment for 80 hours per month, has been verified to be an ABAWD with a non-TLB referral, and chooses not to participate in FSET.
 Disenrollment should not occur while a participant is receiving job retention services for a job obtained as a result of participating in FSET.
 A participant is eligible to receive up to 90 days of job retention services through FSET even if he or she is no longer eligible for FoodShare.

-If an FSET participant loses FoodShare eligibility, the FSET agencies must not disenroll FoodShare ineligible participants until after the sixth (6th) day of the month following the month FoodShare closed.
+If an FSET participant loses FoodShare eligibility, the FSET agencies must not disenroll FoodShare ineligible participants until on or after the sixth (6th) day of the month following the month FoodShare closed.
 On the referral update, the effective date displays the date FoodShare eligibility ends.
 Disenrollment of a FoodShare ineligible participant must be completed no later than the last day of the month following the month FoodShare eligibility was lost and FoodShare closed.
 Information in CARES Worker Web (CWW) may show that FoodShare is scheduled to close because the FoodShare interview or other requirements were not completed prior to adverse action.
 FoodShare may reopen within the same month or the following month.

 2. Non-ABAWDs and ABAWDs with a non-TLB referral type who have not participated in FSET for two months without good cause.
+Non-participation is defined as a complete lack of contact from the participant to the FSET agency.
+Non-ABAWDs and ABAWDs with a non-TLB referral type who participate fewer than 12 hours per month are considered to be participating in the FSET program and should not be disenrolled without their consent.
 This disenrollment reason does not apply to ABAWDs with a TLB referral type.